 - Anteroposterior and lateral views of the affected knee.

 Treatment of Floating Knee Injuries

-In adults non-operative treatment are associated with shortening and angulation, and have been dually replaced by internal fixation techniques.
+In adults, non-operative treatment is associated with shortening and angulation and have been dually replaced by internal fixation techniques.

 In children, the non-operative treatment is done by initial skeletal traction for the femoral fracture with closed reduction and casting or splinting for the tibial fracture.